 We are currently experiencing a very good time for hiring pilots.
-The need to recruit pilots around the world amounts to 550,000 pilots for the next 20 years.
+The need for pilot recruitment worldwide is 550,000 pilots for the next 20 years.
 This phenomenon is mainly explained by three factors.

-First, the arrival of low-cost airlines in Europe is democratizing the way of travelling and allows many people to travel at a very attractive price.
+First, the arrival of low-cost companies in Europe democratizes the way of travel and allows many people to travel at a very attractive price.

-Then we see an increase in air traffic in fast-growing continents like Africa and Asia.
-And finally, there is the replacement of retiring captains who only accentuate the need for pilot recruitment.
+Then we see an increase in air traffic in booming continents like Africa and Asia.
+And finally, there is the replacement of captains who are retiring who only increase the need for pilot recruitment.

-Even if the prospect of the future pilots seems very promising, it is still necessary to make sure to meet the requirements of the airlines to get a job.
+Even if the future of pilots seems very promising, should we still ensure to meet the requirements of companies to get a job.

-Young European pilots all have the same EASA license.
-At first, nothing distinguishes them.
-Nevertheless, the airlines are particularly interested in immediately operational pilots and this is where the differences appear.
-This last element is purely the quality of the training.
+The young European pilots all have the same EASA license legally speaking.
+A priori nothing distinguishes them.
+However, companies are particularly interested in having immediately operational pilots and this is where the differences appear.
+This last element is the differences appear.
+The latter is purely a question of the quality of the training.

-The role of the instructor and his ability to pass on expertise in situation is crucial in the training.
-The quality of the pedagogy will allow the future pilot to progress serenely and to acquire the good aeronautical sense backed by good professional qualities.
+The role of the instructor and his ability to transmit his expertise in a situation is crucial in the training.
+The quality of the teaching will allow the future pilot to progress serenely and to acquire a good aeronautical sense coupled with good professional qualities.

-The training that will meet the current needs of companies, will offer future drivers a very bright future and the prospect of a great career.
+Training that meets the current needs of airlines will offer pilots very promising future and the prospect of a good career.

-"Having your office in the sky is no longer a dream but a reality."
+"Having your own office in the sky is no longer a dream, but a reality."

 Do you want to take the admission tests?